Femia > Health Library > Your cycle > Health > Can you get lip fillers while pregnant? Here’s what you need to know.

 Can you get lip fillers while pregnant?
-Here’s what you need to know.
+Here’s what you need to know

-At Femia, we provide accurate and up-to-date information at every stage of your journey, from trying to conceive, pregnancy and postnatal support.
+Crafted by human At Femia, we provide accurate and up-to-date information at every stage of your journey, from trying to conceive, pregnancy and postnatal support.
 All content is created by a real person based on in-depth research and own professional experience.
 Femia ensures that you will receive expert advice, strict accuracy and a personalized approach from our authors/medical experts.
 Learn more about our editorial policy.
-Discover more about editorial policy.

-At Femia Health, we maintain the highest standards of editorial excellence in delivering content focused on helping you conceive, guiding you through pregnancy, and supporting you postpartum.
+Fact checked At Femia Health, we maintain the highest standards of editorial excellence in delivering content focused on helping you conceive, guiding you through pregnancy, and supporting you postpartum.
 Explore our content review principles to learn how we ensure the accuracy and quality of our health and lifestyle tips for every stage of your journey.

 Can you get lip fillers while pregnant?